zackthomas1/ToyEngine/README.md

 - **[Premake5](https://premake.github.io/)** - Build configuration system (included in `vendor/premake/`)

 ## Documentation
 For detailed documentation, architecture diagrams, and development guides, visit our [Wiki](docs/README.md).

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](docs/CONTRIBUTING.md) for details on how to get started.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.